James B. Morgan: Early life and career

+Civil War

 During the Civil War, Morgan enlisted in the Confederate States Army, initially as a private.
 He eventually received a commission and progressed through the ranks, becoming major of the Twenty-ninth Mississippi Infantry.
-He attained the rank of colonel before the end of the war; after he war he returned to his law practice and was once again elected probate judge of De Soto County.
+He attained the rank of colonel before the end of the war.

+After he war, he returned to his law practice and was once again elected probate judge of De Soto County.

+Political career

 Morgan was elected to the Mississippi State Senate in 1876, and served until 1878 when he became Chancellor of the third chancery district, a post he held until 1882.

+Congress

 He was then elected as a Democrat to the Forty-ninth, Fiftieth, and Fifty-first Congresses (March 4, 1885 – March 3, 1891).

+Retirement and death

 After retiring from his political career he resumed the practice of law.
 He died near Horn Lake, Mississippi on June 18, 1892, and was interred at Hernando Baptist Cemetery.

+Murder and aftermath

 Morgan died when he was shot while on board a train traveling to Memphis, Tennessee; his assailant was attorney Henry Foster.
 Morgan and Foster had been opposing counsel in a lawsuit shortly before Morgan's death, which led to an argument between Foster and Morgan's son; Morgan responded by administering a caning to Foster.
 Foster retaliated by shooting Morgan.

 Foster was convicted at his first trial.
 After a successful appeal resulted in a retrial, he was acquitted in 1894.